yarisvt/tyk-docs/tyk-docs/content/tyk-self-managed/tyk-helm-chart-single-dc.md

 ```

 #### Uptime Pump
 Uptime Pump can be configured by setting `pump.uptimePumpBackend` in values.yaml file.
-It support following values
+It supports the following values
-1. mongo: Used to set mongo pump for uptime analytics.
+1. mongo: Used to set Mongo pump for uptime analytics.
 Mongo Pump should be enabled.
-2. postgres: Used to set postgres pump for uptime analytics.
+2. postgres: Used to set Postgres pump for uptime analytics.
 Postgres Pump should be enabled.
 3. empty: Used to disable uptime analytics.

 ```yaml